-- When redirected to your ADFS login page, provide your ADFS credentials.
+- When redirected to your identity provider login page, provide your identity provider credentials.

 The mapping configurations provide a way for the instance administrators to manage users membership and permissions by mapping identity provider (IdP) groups to Kinvey teams.
 Each mapping takes three values:

 |The group name.
 Must exactly match the name in the IdP group claims of the SAML Response